Buster-2002/Brankobot/README.md

 ### Summary
 A private bot for the [-RLD-](https://eu.wargaming.net/clans/wot/500075680/) and [\_RLD\_](https://eu.wargaming.net/clans/wot/500018519/) WoT clan Discord servers.
-You are allowed to use this code, however it is purely designed for the two aforementioned servers, so you would need to edit some code.
+You are allowed to use this code, however it is purely designed for the two aforementioned servers, so you would need to edit some stuff.

 ### Requirements
 * A .env file with two values: `DISCORD_TOKEN` and `WOT_API_TOKEN`